 Our psychiatrist will provide an evaluation and subsequent psychiatric medication management at no charge for an enrolled student for whom we are providing counseling within our scope of services.
 The student’s counselor arranges the psychiatric evaluation; a student cannot schedule the evaluation directly.

-Due to the psychiatrist’s limited availability, referrals are limited to students who have never been treated with psychiatric medication.
-The psychiatrist's limited availability also precludes offering evaluation or treatment for ADHD.
+Due to the psychiatrist’s limited availability, referrals to the psychiatrist are limited to counseling clients who have never been treated with psychiatric medication.
+The psychiatrist does not evaluate for or treat ADHD.
 Contact us if you would like to receive our Psychiatry Referral Guide or ADHD Referral Guide by email.

 We urge any enrolled student who is at imminent risk for ending their life or the life of another person to seek prompt prevention services from us.
 Upon learning that a student is reporting they think they might end their life or the life of another person, one of our counselors will want to speak with that student as soon as possible.
 Ways to speak promptly with a counselor are described on the If You are a Student in Crisis webpage.